Cyart-project/CyArt-CyberDeck/README.md

 There are two setup guides included in the repository:

-1. Agent Setup Guide – How to install Tailscale and connect to the Wazuh server.
+1. Agent Setup Guide (Requirements.txt) – How to install Tailscale and connect to the Wazuh server.

 2. Project Installation Guide – How to unzip files, install dependencies, and run the backend/frontend.